-Mr. Wong Kin Wa (黃建華), aged 47, is a non-executive Director.
+Mr. Wong Kin Wa (黃建華), aged 49, is a non-executive Director.
 Mr. Wong obtained a diploma in auditing from Guangzhou Radio & TV University in 1988.
-Mr. Wong has over 14 years of finance and marketing experience, in particular in the telecommunications industry in Hong Kong and Macau.
+Mr. Wong has over 16 years of finance and marketing experience, in particular in the telecommunications industry in Hong Kong and Macau.
 Mr. Wong is an executive director and chief financial officer of IEL, a company listed on the Main Board and controlled by Mr. Li Kin Shing and his spouse, Ms. Kwok King Wa.
+He is also an executive director of Global Link since 26 May 2016.
 Before joining IEL in 2000, he was the manager of China-Hong Kong Telelink Co., Ltd. from 1997 to 1999.
-Mr. Wong joined Denway Motors Limited (駿威汽車有限公司) (previously known as Denway Investment Limited), a company listed on the Main Board, as the vice general manager of the Finance Department from 1993 to 1997.
+Mr. Wong joined Denway Motors Limited (駿 威汽車有限公司) (previously known as Denway Investment Limited), a company listed on the Main Board, as the vice general manager of the Finance Department from 1993 to 1997.
 He was appointed as a non-executive Director on 31 August 2009.